Blopeur/blopeur.github.io/_posts/2020-04-13-who-owns-covid-patents.md

 Two of those are public institutions, while the rest are private pharmaceutical companies.

-XXXXXXXXXXXXXXXXXXXXX Owners BROAD
+<iframe width="610" height="380" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTcZof_UilhH1uoeI3pgx8SYkZL9hAsCrmbuzp7k7292crNp_7BaoGSQk86jm1ExDYvyDpSpXrtIlTL/pubchart?oid=1438669421&amp;format=interactive"></iframe>

+## Limited Keywords search:

 If we refine the search by using a more limited number of keywords, we can see the picture changing slightly.
 We now have only 1560 patents matching our search.
 We can see the same filling behaviour with a spike in 2003 and an average of 75 fillings per year over the next 15 years.

-XXXX count limited
+<iframe width="610" height="380" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRS0Op5TVf8A6fYgsSLrAgCUoErb8A-oek9-0g4OTk6Lffm3MXVMw3rXW-1o6EmQLrx51a0R0-_Z9gK/pubchart?oid=1552463898&amp;format=interactive"></iframe>

 The ownership spread pattern is also similar, but the entity in the top five changed significantly.
 Only the University of Hongkong and Versitech Limited are still present.
 The US government seems to own directly or indirectly at least 5% of these patents.
 The defunct Theranos Inc. also makes a surprise appearance.

-xxxx owner limited
+<iframe width="610" height="380" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOBqhxM-LEcq9zCmIROKFUwNpZvsM74-Cv0FyRt9CElNP1pn0PEQe8shdfUIayEWXE9UaeZBN3HDAm/pubchart?oid=1562322448&amp;format=interactive"></iframe>

+## Search by CPCs categories

 Now if we search for patents using the following CPC definition:
 * C12N2770/20011*